lostisland/faraday/docs/adapters/index.md

 end
 ```

-{: .mt-60}
 ## Fantastic adapters and where to find them

-With the only exception being the [Test Adapter][testing], which is for _test purposes only_,
+Except for the default [Net::HTTP][net_http] adapter and the [Test Adapter][testing] adapter, which is for _test purposes only_,
-adapters are distributed separately from Faraday.
+adapters are distributed separately from Faraday and need to be manually installed.
 They are usually available as gems, or bundled with HTTP clients.

 While most adapters use a common Ruby HTTP client library, adapters can also